aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       Execute scripts with preloaded AiiDA environment.

     Options:
-      -g, --group                   Enables the autogrouping  [default: True] -n, --group-name TEXT         Specify the name of the auto group -e, --exclude TEXT            Exclude these classes from auto grouping -i, --include TEXT            Include these classes from auto grouping -E, --excludesubclasses TEXT  Exclude these classes and their sub classes from auto grouping
+      --group / --no-group          Enables the autogrouping  [default: True] -l, --group-label TEXT        Specify the label of the auto group -n, --group-name TEXT         Specify the name of the auto group [DEPRECATED, USE --group-label instead]
+      -e, --exclude TEXT            Exclude these classes from auto grouping (use full entrypoint strings)
+      -i, --include TEXT            Include these classes from auto grouping  (use full entrypoint strings or "all")
+      -E, --excludesubclasses TEXT  Exclude these classes and their sub classes from auto grouping (use full entrypoint
+                                    strings)
-      -I, --includesubclasses TEXT  Include these classes and their sub classes from auto grouping
+      -I, --includesubclasses TEXT  Include these classes and their sub classes from auto grouping (use full entrypoint
+                                    strings)
       --help                        Show this message and exit.